-Heart palpitations (pal-pih-TAY-shuns) are the feelings of having rapid, fluttering or pounding heart.
-Heart palpitations can be triggered by stress, exercise, medication or, rarely, a medical condition.
+Heart palpitations (pal-pih-TAY-shuns) are the feelings of having a fast-beating, fluttering or pounding heart.
+Stress, exercise, medication or, rarely, a medical condition can trigger them.

 Heart palpitations can feel like your heart is:

 - Skipping beats

 You might feel heart palpitations in your throat or neck, as well as your chest.
 They can occur when you're active or at rest.

 Palpitations that are infrequent and last only a few seconds usually don't need to be evaluated.
 If you have a history of heart disease and have palpitations that occur frequently or worsen, talk to your doctor.
 He or she might suggest heart-monitoring tests to see if your palpitations are caused by a more serious heart problem.

 Seek emergency medical attention if heart palpitations are accompanied by: